Dpdl-io/DpdlEngine/README.md

 You can find more Dpdl examples on the following page:
 [Dpdl_Examples.md](https://github.com/Dpdl-io/DpdlEngine/blob/main/Dpdl_Examples.md)

-Or in the following repository:
+Or full featured Applications written with Dpdl in the following repository:

 [Dpdl-sample-Apps](https://github.com/Dpdl-io/Dpdl-sample-Apps)